May 7, 2026 · 5 min read

 GitHits used to provide grounded examples of how something has been done before.
-Now it can also be used for more fine-grained discovery on code and documentation.
+Now it can also be used for more fine-grained discovery across code and documentation.

 To install: